jsloyer/whatsnew/index.md

 ### {{site.data.keyword.streaminganalyticsshort}} service update: The console includes new ways to pinpoint problems in your applications
 New as of: 14 August 2017

-The PE and operator log files are available and source file location is now displayed for Python and Java applications.
+For Python and Java applications, the source file location is displayed based on your @spl_note annotations.

 For details, see [Latest improvements to the {{site.data.keyword.streaminganalyticsshort}}](https://developer.ibm.com/streamsdev/2017/08/14/latest-improvements-streaming-analytics-console/){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").